obriat/uninstall-drupal-modules/README.md

 uninstall-drupal-modules
 ========================

-Uninstall Drupal modules before composer remove their files.
+Uninstall modules and themes from Drupal before composer remove their files.

-The main purpose is to avoid `drush config:import` errors after switching branches on a dev environment
+The main purpose is to avoid `drush config:import` errors after switching branches on a dev environment or before a deployment.

-⚠️ At the moment, it's just a POC, it uses the `drush` binary (and does not support the `--uri=URI` option).
+It uses the `drush` binary (and does not support the `--uri=URI` option).

 # Install

+## Development environments
-`composer require --dev obriat/uninstall-drupal-modules main-dev`
+`composer require --dev obriat/uninstall-drupal-modules`

+## Deployment scripts
+`composer require obriat/uninstall-drupal-modules`